hemidactylus/pyschroedinger/README.md

 A playground to learn something about numerical integration of the Schroedinger equation.

+**License**: [Creative Commons Attribution 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+See [LICENSE.md](LICENSE.md) in this repository.

 ## To Do

+Refactor documentation: main (game + physics), physics, demo animations.

 Deep refactoring of the qpong part: make it readable, more smaller modules!

-Handle end-of-play (a player reaches N won matches)
+  (first step: just a smaller main code would be nice)

+Sound effects + music?

 ## Get it running